 - free from anti-social behaviour

-A wide range of behaviours can be managed through the restrictions or positive requirements in a PSPO, especially when other targeted options to deal with problems have not been successful.
+A wide range of behaviours can be managed through the restrictions or positive requirements in a PSPO, especially when other targeted methods of dealing with problems haven't been successful.

 Map of PSPOs in York